Common Career Mistakes and How to Avoid Them

 Stagnation

-- Look for Mentoring: Find a mentor who will offer guidance, collaborations, connections, or point out ways to improve.
+- Look for Mentoring: Find an individual mentor who can provide direction, assistance, collaborations, connections, or point out areas of improvement.

-- The Future of Education: Learn additional courses, certifications or degrees programs that relate to the profession.
+- Continuous Education: Consider taking additional courses, certificates or degrees that are pertinent to the field.

-- Transferable Skills Set Development: investing time to develop capabilities required by other connected fields.
+- Transferable Skills Set Development: investing time to develop capabilities required by other related fields.

 Negativity

 Negativity should not be a part of any work environment.
-It can make people feel uncomfortable, which makes communication difficult again hindering the growth of opportunities.
-In addition, it can cause problems with supervisors and colleagues, it could result in a professional stalling.
+It makes people feel uncomfortable and makes communication difficult again hindering chances to grow.
+Along with causing problems with supervisors and peers, which could result in a delays in professional development.

 Overcommitting Workload